Web Design Search Engine Optimizing

 Search engine optimization (SEO) is the attempt to get Google and Yahoo and Microsoft to notice your website and give it a good position (rather than showing up on the 20th page of results).

 If you are making "yellow plastic sharks", then you want anyone who enters "yellow plastic sharks" into a web search engine to find you.
 Preferably on the first few pages of results.
 That is what search engine optimizations does.

 The various search engines use programs called "spiders" or "crawlers" that read and catalog everything they find on the web.
 Getting "found" by the search engines isn't a problem, the spiders will find any new website in a matter of weeks.
-The problem is getting to the top of the search engine list.
+The problem is getting near the top of the search engine list.
 Getting a good ranking is what search engine optimization is all about.

 These "spider" programs use secret algorithms that decide how valuable your website is and how much information about "yellow plastic sharks" your website has.
 If the "spider" decides that your website is important and has good "yellow plastic shark" info, then you will get a good search position and your potential clients will have an easy time finding you.

-1) Text content with keywords (non-image and non-flash)
+1) Text content, both keywords and quantity

 2) Incoming links from real (not link farm) websites